Antariksh

-The brainchild of music composer, singer, and guitar player Varun Rajput, Antariksh is a premier, multi-award winning Indian Pop/Rock act based out of Delhi, India.
-Antariksh collaborated with former Megadeth Guitarist, Marty Friedman on their critically acclaimed song, ‘Quest’ and won the ‘Best Rock Song’ Award at the Artist Aloud Independent Music Awards 2022 and ‘Best Rock Artist of 2022’ at The Indian Music Diaries Awards.
+Antariksh is an Indian pop and progressive rock band with Hindustani classical elements, founded and fronted by guitar player, singer and producer, Varun Rajput.
+The band is known for the song "Quest" featuring former Megadeth guitarist Marty Friedman.
+Based in New Delhi, their name roughly translates to "The Cosmos."

 History

+Early years

-From 2006 to 2008, during their college days, Varun Rajput and Mridul Ganesh (former singer of the band) used to play in a local Progressive Rock band called Feedback, with Gurtej Singh (Former guitar player) playing for Prestorika around the same time.
-However, music took a back seat as they ventured into the corporate world.
+From 2006 to 2008, during their college days, Varun Rajput and Mridul Ganesh played in a local Progressive Rock band called Feedback, with Gurtej Singh playing for Prestorika around the same time.
 A few years later, both Mridul and Varun decided to quit their management consulting jobs around the same time in 2012 to work on more creative projects.
-During this time Varun and Gurtej also had been having conversations about starting a new project and were longing to get back to music.
-The three of them then decided to get together to work on some tunes.
-It wasn't long when they had already written 3 songs.
+During this time Varun and Gurtej had also been having conversations about starting a new project and were wanting to get back to music.
+The three of them then decided to get together and formally founded the band in 2012.

-They released their first song ‘Dheere Dheere’ in January 2013, which was appreciated by a variety of audiences.
+They released their first song, ‘Dheere Dheere’ in January 2013.
 This propelled the trio to record a full-length album and find a drummer and a bass player to begin playing live.
-Soon the hunt for a drummer and a bass player began during which they came across Vipul, through a mutual friend.
-Vipul Malhotra (Former drummer) was studying at NSIT at that time and was a great fit for the setup.
-Finally, Varun asked his friend Raghav Verma (Former bass player) to join the team.
+To fill the role, they found Vipul Malhotra.
+Vipul was studying at NSIT at the time and was fit for the group.
+Finally, Varun asked his friend Raghav Verma to join the team.

-With the setup finally complete, they recorded and produced an album during the summer of 2013 for their new band ‘Antariksh’.
+With the group finally complete, they recorded and produced an album during the summer of 2013 for their new band ‘Antariksh’.

-Debut album
+Debut album, 2013

-After one year of the band coming together they released their debut album, titled ‘Khoj' on 8 September 2013.
+After one year of the band coming together they released their debut album, titled Khoj, on 8 September 2013.
 The album was a blend of pop, rock, funk, and progressive sounds, featuring 11 tracks, mixed at the Quarter Note Studio by Gaurav Chintamani, and mastered by Steve Nagasaki at Nagasaki Sound, USA.
+It included the song "Tum," a collaboration with guitarist Baiju Dharmajan.

 In November 2015, they were featured on Season 4 of Music Mojo, a popular music show on Kappa TV which features live renditions of 11 songs performed by the band.

-Present
+2018–2024: Quest

-Antariksh recently released their latest single, ‘Kaahe Re’ in association with Mrrcury Studios and Anhad Music.
+In 2018, Antariksh released their single ‘Kaahe Re’ in association with Mrrcury Studios and Anhad Music.
 Kaahe Re has received praise for its rhythmic syncopation, melodic prowess and anthem riffs.

 In 2019, Antariksh performed at the 10th edition of the Bacardi NH7 Weekender in Meghalaya.

+In 2024, they released their second album album Quest, which includes 'Kaahe Re' and a title song featuring Marty Friedman.

+2025–present

+In late 2025, Antariksh dropped "Udaan," a single from their upcoming album Rehguzar.
+In 2026, they released another single for the album, 'Naaqis' featuring Polish guitarist Jakub Zytecki.
+Rehguzar is a 12-track concept album that takes its name from an Urdu word meaning 'the path one walks.'